MRC-CSO-SPHSU/ABMSim.jl/README.md

   url          = {https://doi.org/10.5281/zenodo.8284009}
 }

+### Acknowledgments

+For the purpose of open access, the author(s) has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.

 ### Fundings
 [Dr. Atyiah Elsheikh](https://www.gla.ac.uk/schools/healthwellbeing/staff/atiyahelsheikh/), by the time of publishing Version 0.6 of this software, is a Research Software Engineer at MRC/CSO Social & Public Health Sciences Unit, School of Health and Wellbeing, University of Glasgow.
 He is in the Complexity in Health programme.
 He is supported  by the Medical Research Council (MC_UU_00022/1) and the Scottish Government Chief Scientist Office (SPHSU16).